OpenModelica/OpenModelica/UsersGuide/source/omedit.rst

   OMEdit Modeling Perspective.

-The Modeling Perspective interface can be viewed in two different modes, the tabbed view and subwindow view, see section :ref:`omedit-settings-general`.
+The Modeling Perspective interface can be viewed in two different modes, the tabbed view and subwindow view, see section :ref:`omedit-options-general`.

 Plotting Perspective
 ~~~~~~~~~~~~~~~~~~~~